rockettheme/docs/Docs/wordpress/plugins/rokmicronews/INDEX.md

 ![][feature]

-it is just another way to display your content in a way that encourages users to click through and see more content in your site.
+It is just another way to display your content in a way that encourages users to click through and see more content in your site.

-What sets RokMicroNews apart from many the other content delivery plugins is its ability to stack and interact with other instances.
+What sets RokMicroNews apart from many of the other content delivery plugins is its ability to stack and interact with other instances.
 If you have just one RokMicroNews widget in a widget area, it will maintain its own settings and features.
 When two are present, users can rearrange them at will on the frontend by clicking and dragging them.

-RokMicroNews isn't intended to be just one little widget somewhere on the page, but a full-on content delivery experience for your users.
+RokMicroNews is not intended to be just one little widget somewhere on the page, but a full-on content delivery experience for your users.

 Features
 -----

 Requirements
 -----

-RokStock has the following requirements in order to operate:
+RokMicroNews has the following requirements in order to operate:

 * WordPress 3.x - Ensure you have the latest version.
-* Compatible Browser: Firefox, Chrome, Safari, IE8+, Opera.
+* Compatible Browsers: Firefox, Chrome, Safari, IE8+, Opera.

 >> NOTE: Internet Explorer 7 and before are not supported